Sheerness: Media

 The Sheerness Times Guardian is now the only newspaper serving the town and island at large, owned by the KM Group.
 The Sheppey Gazette closed in 2011 after around 100 years of publication.
 It was owned by Northcliffe Media.

+Local news and television programmes are provided by BBC South East and ITV Meridian.
+Television signals are received from the Bluebell Hill TV transmitter.

-The island has its own community radio station, BRFM 95.6 FM, which can also be heard online at www.brfm.net and broadcasts 24 hours a day, seven days a week from Minster-on-Sea.
+Local radio stations are BBC Radio Kent on 96.7 FM, Heart South on 102.8 FM, Gold on 603 AM, and its own community radio station, BRFM 95.6 FM, which can also be heard online at www.brfm.net and broadcasts 24 hours a day, seven days a week from Minster-on-Sea.
 In October 2011 BRFM was granted a five-year extension to its broadcast licence by regulator Ofcom.
 The station is run by 20 volunteers and plays a wide range of music, with news, weather and local events being broadcast around the clock, the station also provides for specialist music during weekday evenings.

 Sheerness and the Isle of Sheppey is also served by former online, and now FM, radio station, Sheppey FM, which broadcasts on 92.2FM from Sheerness across the island.
 It is a community radio station licensed by Ofcom.

 In July 2013 the island received some notoriety for an attack on a tour bus of Jewish boys by local youths who shouted epithets, and threw stones and eggs, telling the boys to "go back to where you came from!"

 Transport

 The town is served by Sheerness-on-Sea railway station on the Sheerness Line which connects the town with Sittingbourne, 6 mi south on the mainland of Kent.
 The station is served by an hourly train service to Sittingbourne (increasing to half-hourly at peak times), from where connections can be made to London Victoria, London St Pancras International, Ramsgate and Dover Priory.

-Most bus services in Sheerness are provided by Chalkwell Coaches who operate services 360, 361 and 362 which provide connections to Queenborough, Rushenden, Minster, Eastchurch, Warden and Leysdown-on-Sea.
-Sheerness is also served by the Arriva Southern Counties route 334 to Iwade, Sittingbourne and Maidstone.
+Bus Services in Sheerness are operated by Chalkwell Coaches who operate services 334, 360, 361 and 362.
+These services provide connections to Queenborough, Rushenden, Minster, Eastchurch, Warden, Leysdown-on-Sea, Iwade and Sittingbourne.

 No passenger ferry services currently operate from Sheerness, although Olau Line used to run a ferry service to Vlissingen in the Netherlands from 1974 until 1994.

 The A249 road terminates at Sheerness, running from Maidstone via Sittingbourne.
 The road crosses the M2 motorway near Sittingbourne, and the M20 motorway near Maidstone.